shravanychandhanaa/nodejs-demo-app/README.md

-&nbsp;   Node.js: The runtime environment for the web application.
+    Node.js: The runtime environment for the web application.

-&nbsp;   Express: A web framework for Node.js used to build the application.
+    Express: A web framework for Node.js used to build the application.

-&nbsp;   Docker: Used to containerize the application, providing a consistent and isolated environment.
+    Docker: Used to containerize the application, providing a consistent and isolated environment.

-&nbsp;   GitHub: The code hosting platform for the repository.
+    GitHub: The code hosting platform for the repository.

-&nbsp;   GitHub Actions: The CI/CD tool used to automate the workflow.
+    GitHub Actions: The CI/CD tool used to automate the workflow.

-&nbsp;   Docker Hub: A cloud-based repository service used to store and share the Docker image.
+    Docker Hub: A cloud-based repository service used to store and share the Docker image.

-CI/CD Pipeline: The main.yml Workflow
+\##CI/CD Pipeline: The main.yml Workflow